-Well, how do you find a bike with a huge "grin-factor"?
+Well, how do you find a bike with a huge "grin factor"?
 A bike brand will find it difficult to figure out what will make you smile.
 A bike shop who knows you well might have an idea what that bike could be.
-Ultimately, it's only you who knows what that bike will be and the more experience you have riding, the better you know what will pull the corners of your mouth all the way to your ears.
-All the bikes I ride today exemplify my quest for grin.
+Ultimately, it's only you who knows what that bike will be, and the more experience you have riding, the better you know what will pull the corners of your mouth to your ears.
+All the bikes I ride today exemplify my quest for a grin.
 They are not the bikes you'll find in a splashy magazine ad.
-They are the bikes of many years of trial-and-error; the result of experimenting and small incremental changes.
+They are the bikes of many years of trial and error; the result of experimenting and small incremental changes.

 On the road-bike side of the search for the better, 700Cx40 tires are my latest discovery.
 They may not be the fastest on smooth roads, but they are the ideal wheel for the often poor, rough pavement on the narrow mountain roads I always ride.
 Thanks to the low pressure and large footprint, they offer tremendous grip while climbing or braking and smooth out stuff while descending at high speed.
 They also let me take gravel roads without worry whenever pavement isn't available.